All Saints Anglican Church (Ottawa)

-All Saints Sandy Hill is a former Anglican church in Ottawa, Ontario, Canada.
-The building was sold in 2015 and is currently a community hub for the neighbourhood.
+All Saints' Anglican Church is a former Anglican church in Ottawa, Ontario, Canada.
+The building was sold in 2015 and is currently a community hub for the neighbourhood, called All Saints Sandy Hill.

 History

-The Anglican Diocese of Ottawa was only two-years-old when on 15 April 1898, Mr Henry Newell Bate (Chairman of the Ottawa Improvement Commission) asked Bishop Charles Hamilton to form a new parish in Ottawa.
+The Anglican Diocese of Ottawa was only two-years-old when on 15 April 1898, Henry Newell Bate (Chairman of the Ottawa Improvement Commission) asked Bishop Charles Hamilton to form a new parish in Ottawa.
 By 24 June, all of the necessary preparations had been made.
 Bate laid the first stone himself on 2 April 1899.
 The chief cornerstone was laid by the Bishop on 7 June that same year.
 The first services were held in the church on 4 February 1900.
 The first Rector of All Saints’ was the Reverend A. W. Mackay, the former Curate of the old Saint John's Anglican Church, which was on Sussex Street where the Connaught Building stands today.
 He held this post until his death in August 1919.

 The church, however, was not consecrated until the 1 February 1914.
 This was done following the decision by (now Sir) Henry Bate to give the church and land to the Rector and his wardens as a gift on 21 January.

-The church at Chapel Street at Laurier Avenue, which was designed 1898-99 by Alfred Merigon Calderon, is of Gothic revival design.
+The church at Chapel Street at Laurier Avenue, which was designed 1898-99 by Alfred Merigon Calderon, is of Gothic Revival design.